Lewy Body Dementia Association Logo

 General

-AARP– offers a site with commentary, video, and other resources on caregiving from Gail Sheehy, author of Passages and other subsequent best-selling books on aging and caregiving.
+AARP — Commentary, video, and other resources on caregiving from Gail Sheehy, author of Passages and other best-selling books on aging and caregiving.

-Administration for Community Living– support the needs of the aging and disabled populations, and improves access to health care and long-term services.
+Administration for Community Living — Supports the needs of the aging and disabled populations, and improves access to health care and long-term services.

 Alzheimer’s Disease Education and Referral Center (ADEAR) — Current, comprehensive information and resources on dementia from the National Institute on Aging (NIA).

-Aging Life Care Managers® bring their professional expertise and extensive knowledge about the costs, quality, and availability of resources in their communities to help families and their loved ones successfully navigate the aging process.
-For more information or to access a nationwide directory of Aging Life Care Professionals®.
+Aging Life Care Managers — Professional expertise and knowledge about the costs, quality, and availability of resources in local communities to help families navigate the aging process.
+Includes a nationwide directory of Aging Life Care Professionals.

-American Academy of Neurology (Patient site) – Has a searchable database to help find a neurologist.
-Includes filters for key sub-specialties like dementia and movement disorders.
+American Academy of Neurology (Patient site) — Searchable database to help find a neurologist, including filters for key sub-specialties like dementia and movement disorders.

-Bureau of Consumer Financial Protection – This resource has guides for managing money of those you care for.
+Bureau of Consumer Financial Protection — Guides for managing money for those you care for.

-Eldercare Locator – is a nationwide directory assistance service helping older people and their caregivers locate local support and resources.
-It is funded by the U.S. Administration on Aging.
+Eldercare Locator — Nationwide directory assistance service helping older people and their caregivers locate local support and resources.
+Funded by the U.S. Administration on Aging.

-Help Starts Here– features online directories to help jump start your search for the right therapist.
-These sites list thousands of clinical social workers, psychologists, psychiatrists and other licensed mental health professionals.
+Help Starts Here — Online directories to jump start your search for the right therapist, listing clinical social workers, psychologists, psychiatrists, and other licensed mental health professionals.

-National Adult Day Services Association – a membership organization of adult day service providers, and provides guidance on how to find and choose a day center for adults.
-Their website includes a searchable database of 5,000 providers by zip code.
+National Adult Day Services Association — Guidance on how to find and choose a day center for adults, with a searchable database of 5,000 providers by ZIP code.

 Dementia